metadata101/iso19139.gemini22/README.md

 ### Adding to an existing installation

-* Download or clone this repository, ensuring you choose the correct branch.
+* Download or clone this repository, ensuring you choose the correct branch (3.8.x).
-* Copy src/main/plugin/iso19139.gemini22 to INSTALL_DIR/geonetwork/WEB_INF/data/config/schema_plugins/iso19139.gemini22 in your installation.
+* Copy `src/main/plugin/iso19139.gemini22` to `INSTALL_DIR/geonetwork/WEB_INF/data/config/schema_plugins/iso19139.gemini22` in your installation.
-* Copy target/schema-iso19139.gemini22-3.7.jar to INSTALL_DIR/geonetwork/WEB_INF/lib
+* Copy `target/schema-iso19139.gemini22-3.7.jar` to `INSTALL_DIR/geonetwork/WEB_INF/lib`
 * Restart GeoNetwork
 * Check that the schema is registered by visiting Admin Console -> Metadata and Templates -> Standards in GeoNetwork.
 If you do not see iso19139.gemini22 then it is not correctly deployed.
 Check your GeoNetwork log files for errors.
 * Adding the plugin to the source code prior to compiling GeoNetwork